maizeatlas/saegus/README.md

 Open a Jupyter Notebook
 -------------------------------------------------------------

-In your terminal navigate to the ``$ ~/src/docs/user_guide/`` directory.
-This is where all the data files are located.
+In your terminal navigate to the ``$ ~/src/data/`` directory.
+This is where all the example data files are located for the user guide.
 In your terminal run:

 ```bash
 $ jupyter notebook